-Task Anticipated Schedule Task 5 Identify Case Study Locations Work with TPAC and MTAC to identify and select case study locations.
-The case study locations may draw from examples identified in Task 2.
-The case study locations will use the 2018 RTP mobility corridor geographies and distinguish between arterials and throughways designated in the RTP.
+Task Anticipated T Schedule Task 5 Identify Case Study Locations April to June Work with TPAC and MTAC to identify and select case study locations.
+The 2020 case study locations may draw from examples identified in Task 2.
+The process for selecting case study locations will include selecting plan amendment case study locations first, and then selecting mobility corridor geographies that encompass the plan amendment case study locations to allow for leveraging data and analysis to the extent possible and consideration of the relationship between system planning and plan amendment analysis needs.
+The case study locations will use selected 2018 RTP mobility corridor geographies and distinguish between arterials and throughways designated in the RTP.
 The case studies will test potential measures identified in Task 6 at system plan, mobility corridor and plan amendment scales and consider their applicability at the development review and project design scales.
-April to June 2020 Task 6 Develop Criteria and Select Potential Mobility Measures for Testing Use the initial policy assessment and best practices review and inventory of measures compiled by the PSU TREC researchers to develop and select criteria to evaluate the inventory of existing and potential measures identified in Task 2 and Task 4, considering technical feasibility and other criteria.
-The assessment of measures in this task will inform selection of measures to carry forward for testing in Task 7 (Conduct Case Study Analysis and Prepare Findings).
+Task 6 Develop Criteria and Select Potential Mobility Measures for Testing April to Refining evaluation criteria developed in Task 2, develop and select criteria Sept.
+2020 to evaluate existing and potential measures.
+The assessment of measures in this task will inform selection of measures to carry forward for testing in Task 7.
 The project team will seek feedback and direction from JPACT, the Metro Council and the Oregon Transportation Commission on the draft criteria and measures selected for testing.
-April to Sept.
-2020 Task 7 Conduct Case Study Analysis and Prepare Findings Evaluate case study locations identified in Task 5 that apply potential mobility measures identified in Task 6 to illustrate potential approaches for application at the system plan, mobility corridor and plan amendment scales.
-The case study analysis will include a comparison of the current mobility policy approach and other new potential approaches and measures being tested.
-The analysis may include a sensitivity analysis to estimate the number of auto trips or vehicles that would need to shift to other modes or times of day to meet the current v/c thresholds.
-Assemble findings.
-The findings will describe consistency with the Project Objectives.
-Sept. to Dec.
-2020 2021 Task 8 Develop Recommended Mobility Policy for the for RTP and Proposed Amendment to OHP Policy 1F Use the findings prepared in Task 7 to develop a recommended mobility policy for the RTP and proposed amendment to Policy 1F of the OHP, including measures, targets, data, methodologies and process (e.g., documentation of findings) for the Portland metropolitan planning area.
-This work will be transferrable to local governments and ODOT and will support planning and analysis for future RTP updates, plan amendments subject to 0060 of the TPR, system performance monitoring activities and other relevant planning activities in the Portland region.
-6 Jan. to May 2021
+Task 7 Conduct Case Study Analysis and Prepare Findings Sept. to Evaluate potential mobility measures identified in Task 6 at case study Dec.
+2020 locations identified in Task 5 to illustrate potential approaches for application at the system plan, mobility corridor and plan amendment scales.
+The case study analysis will compare the current mobility policy approach to other new potential approaches and measures being tested.
+The findings will describe consistency with the evaluation criteria identified in Subtask 6.3 as well as the potential impacts of the policy approaches tested on addressing regional priorities outlined in the 2018 RTP: addressing climate change, managing congestion, improving safety and addressing equity by reducing disparities experienced by communities of color and lower income households.
+2021 Task 8 Develop Recommended Mobility Policy for the for RTP and Proposed Jan. to May Amendments to OHP Policy 1F 2021 Use the findings prepared in Task 7 to develop a recommended mobility policy for the RTP and proposed amendments to Policy 1F of the OHP, including measures, targets, data, methodologies and processes (e.g., documentation of findings) for the Portland metropolitan planning area.
+The recommended Regional Mobility Policy will be transferrable to local governments and ODOT and will support planning and analysis for future RTP and TSP updates, plan amendments subject to 0060 of the TPR,